Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Conclusion

 While the present results are encouraging, several important directions merit further investigation.
-These include the development of rigorous convergence analyses under minimal regularity assumptions, systematic studies of the convergence of long-time statistical properties, the construction of higher-order long-time stable variable-step schemes, and extensions to non-periodic boundary conditions.
-In addition, applying the proposed framework to more complex fluid models, such as the Boussinesq equations for thermal convection and phase-field-based two-phase flow systems, represents a promising avenue for future research.
+A rigorous convergence theory and invariant-measure convergence analysis for the variable-step scheme remain important directions for future work.

-The unconditional long-time stability and statistical consistency of the proposed ETD-mr-SAV framework also make it well suited for integration with modern data-driven and machine learning methodologies in fluid dynamics.
-In particular, reliable numerical approximation of invariant measures, long-time averages, and intermittent bursting dynamics is essential for training and validating reduced-order models, operator learning frameworks, and physics-informed neural networks.
-Many existing learning-based approaches suffer from accumulated numerical drift and distorted long-time statistics due to deficiencies in the underlying solvers.
-By preserving uniform-in-time energy bounds under variable step sizes, the present schemes provide a robust computational backbone for generating high-fidelity training data over long time horizons.
+The unconditional long-time stability and statistical consistency of the proposed ETD-mr-ccSAV framework also make it well suited for integration with modern data-driven and machine learning methodologies in fluid dynamics.
+In particular, the ability of the proposed method to efficiently resolve intermittent and extreme events could potentially be used for the systematic investigation of rare-event dynamics in turbulent and transitional flows.

-Moreover, the ability of the proposed methods to efficiently resolve intermittent and extreme events enables systematic investigation of rare-event dynamics in turbulent and transitional flows.
-Such events play a critical role in climate modeling, geophysical flows, and engineering applications, yet remain challenging to predict using purely data-driven techniques.
-Coupling the present long-time stable solvers with machine learning tools for reduced-order modeling, uncertainty quantification, and rare-event prediction offers a promising avenue for improving both physical understanding and predictive capability.
-In particular, the adaptive time-stepping strategy facilitates targeted resolution of rapid transients and extreme fluctuations, which is advantageous for learning precursors and probabilistic forecasts of rare events.

-These directions suggest that structure-preserving ETD-mr-SAV methods may serve as a foundation for hybrid physics–machine learning frameworks aimed at long-time forecasting, statistical inference, and data-driven discovery in complex fluid systems.
+These directions suggest that structure-preserving ETD-mr-ccSAV methods may serve as a foundation for hybrid physics–machine learning frameworks aimed at long-time forecasting, statistical inference, and data-driven discovery in complex fluid systems.